 Chinyanja Triangle Soil Fertility Project

-Information and Knowledge Management: CNFA held training sessions on product knowledge and handling, equipping agro-dealers with knowledge and skills on how to handle inputs such as seed, fertilizers, and chemicals.
-The program increased agro-dealers’ awareness of the Government of Mozambique’s policies on use and marketing of agrochemicals (pesticides) and their relevance to business practices, and informed agro-dealers on the issues and challenges associated with developing linkages with supply companies.
-RLDA-SF also improved agro-dealers’ knowledge on area-specific fertilizers.
+- Provided Information and Knowledge Management: CNFA held training sessions on product knowledge and handling, equipping agrodealers with knowledge and skills on how to handle inputs, such as seeds, fertilizers and agro-chemicals.
+The project increased agrodealers’ awareness of the Government of Mozambique’s policies on the use and marketing of agro-chemicals and their relevance to business practices and informed agrodealers on the issues and challenges associated with developing linkages with supply companies.
+RLDA-SF also improved agrodealers’ knowledge of area-specific fertilizers.

-CNFA integrated specific “Demand Creation on Fertilizer Use and Efficiency” (FUE) courses into the program, enabling agro-dealers to more effectively promote their products.
-Demand creation activities, such as demonstration plots, also provided agro-dealers with marketing tools to promote their stocks to farmers.
+- Introduced Training Curriculum: CNFA integrated specific “Demand Creation on Fertilizer Use and Efficiency” (FUE) courses into the program, enabling agrodealers to more effectively promote their products.
+Demand creation activities, such as demonstration plots, also provided agrodealers with marketing tools to promote their stocks to farmers.

-CNFA/RUMARK collaborated with input supply companies to expand their reach within the geographic area of Mozambique inside the Chinyanja Triangle.
-Three supply companies participated in CNFA-led meetings regarding the mobilization of supply company credit for trained agro-dealers or agro-dealer associations.
+- Expanded Geographic Reach: CNFA/RUMARK collaborated with input supply companies to expand their reach within the geographic area of Mozambique inside the Chinyana Triangle.
+As part of this effort, three supply companies participated in CNFA-led meetings regarding the mobilization of supply company credit for trained agrodealers or agrodealer associations.